Every Costco Food Court Item, Ranked Worst To Best

 There are few food halls as beloved as Costco's.
 It's an indelible icon of our time: the unchanging Kirkland Signature branding, the irresistibly convenient location just beyond the checkout lane, and of course, the $1.50 hot dog that hasn't changed in price on the food court menu since 1985.
 With its uber-quick American comfort foods at (mostly) rock-bottom prices, it's a hard bargain to pass up on any trip out to the wholesale warehouse chain.

-Much has changed for the retail giant's food offerings in more recent years.
+While the Costco food court menu prices remain impressively low, much has changed when it comes to the retail giant's offerings in more recent years.
 In 2020, Costco cut back a large portion of its menu amid the early days of the COVID-19 pandemic, offering only hot dogs and pizza to go.
-In late 2021, Costco discontinued the cult-followed combination pizza from its food court menu.
+In late 2021, Costco dropped the cult-followed combination pizza from its food court menu.
 The days were dismal for a while there, but it seems like Costco is back to business, adding new items and featuring some mainstays.
 But what, you may ask, is worth your wallet and your stomach at Costco's food court these days?

 To our dismay, the slice of cheese pizza was by far the worst item we tasted on Costco's food court menu.
 We don't know if it was an off day or if nostalgia had rose-tinted our food memories, but this pizza was capital-B bad.
 We're also unsure how it is possible to get cheese, bread, and tomato sauce so utterly wrong, but we live to tell the tale.